claude

 * The Illusion of Specificity: Lists like "Implement JWT token generation" sound technical but lack the "how" and "what exactly."
 Which library?
 What claims?
 Where is the secret stored? * Hidden Assumptions: The plan assumes a database schema, a particular cloud provider, or an architectural pattern without stating it, baking in potential rework.
 Unverifiable Outcomes: Tasks have no clear "done" state.
 How do you prove* "Design secure password flow" is complete? * No Iteration Logic: If a task is underspecified or fails a review, there's no built-in mechanism for the AI to correct course.
 The human must step in and reprompt.

-The core issue is treating planning as a one-shot generative task.
+The core issue is treating planning as a one-shot generative task, whether you use Claude, GPT-4, or Cursor's AI composer.
 Effective planning, however, is an iterative decomposition and validation process.
 This is precisely where a structured skill system shines.
 For a deeper dive into crafting effective instructions for AI, see our guide on how to write prompts for Claude.
+If you're also struggling with context drift across sessions, that compounds the planning problem.

 The Atomic Skill Framework for Autonomous Planning